JigneshRaval/javascript-tutorial/README.md

 # javascript-tutorial
-Javascript Tutorials to read in free time
+Javascript Tutorials to read in free time.
+This just for personal referance only.